- Student Support Service

 The Academic Advisers are supported by Chemistry’s undergraduate and PGT Senior Adviser (male) Dr Stephen Ashworth, and Deputy Senior Adviser (female) Dr Maria Munoz-Herranz, whom students can approach directly, or be referred to.
 This gender balance in roles allows for gender issues to be addressed by one or other of the role holders.

 More information and useful links can be found in our undergraduate handbook.

 Our PGR Senior Advisor is Prof Andy Cammidge.

 Our RA Coordinator and Senior Advisor is Dr Garth Jones.

 - Disability Liaison Officer

 Chemistry has a Disability Liaison Officer, Dr Stephen Ashworth, who provides students with a point of reference for advice and guidance about disability issues and support.
-The Disability Liaison Officer liaises regularly with the Disability Coordinator in the Dean of Students' Office in relation to general policies and procedures and individual requirements.
+The Disability Liaison Officer liaises regularly with the Disability Coordinator at the Student Support Service in relation to general policies and procedures and individual requirements.

 - Resnet (Women in Science)

 The Norwich Research Park supports female staff via a network that promotes gender equality (RESNET).
 Postgraduate students, researchers, lecturers and support and administrative staff of any gender are welcome to the events organised by this network.